AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-09-BarycentricCoordinates.md

 Why triangles?
 Because today’s **GPUs (Graphics Processing Units)** are highly optimized to handle triangle-based operations very efficiently.

-Because triangles are such widely used geometric primitive, there are many applications for **barycentric coordinates**.
+Because triangles are such a widely used geometric primitive, there are many applications for **barycentric coordinates**.

 One of the key steps in the graphics pipeline is **rasterization**.